Elvictor01/jscalculator/README.md

 # jscalculator
-A simple calculator built with HTM,CSS and javascript
+A simple calculator built with HTM,CSS and javascript; just to have some fun with javascript... 🏄